19520280/dynamic-website/README.md

 # Dynamic - Fashion Ecommerce Website

-[Dynamic](https://dynamic-ecommerce.netlify.app/) is fashion ecommerce website.
+[Dynamic](https://dynamic-ecommerce.netlify.app/) is a fashion ecommerce website.
 The website using MUI with ReactJS is just the front end and is fully responsive.

 ## Features